Christmas With the Singhs

 Not Cheerful.

 Hallmark’s best crier meets Hallmark’s most gloomy sourpuss.
 Yes folks, this is a real holly-jolly one!
-For her son’s sake, Alison Sweeny, the sad widow, braves coming home for Christmas to her small town where she lived with her now killed husband.
+For her son’s sake, Alison Sweeny, the sad widow, braves coming home for Christmas to her small town where she lived with her now-killed husband.
 And she saves a bakery!
 And no murders are involved.
 She also meets Lucas Bryant, who lately has been cornering the market on sullen doleful damaged characters.
 He has also come to her hometown to finally return the pocket watch of a mysterious soldier who saved his life.
 A snow fort is built, a snowball fight is had, clumsy ice-skating occurs, a festival is held, baked goods are consumed, a tearful kiss happens and our heroine “moves on.”.
 This one does not miss a trick.

-Rating: 3 out of 5.
+Rating: 6 out of 10.

 November 29, 2020